Woburn Trust Attorney

 Managing Your Assets to Protect Your Future

-Trusts play a vital role in estate plans, and the talented team at The Heritage Law Center in eastern Massachusetts is ready to create a wide array of trusts to serve important purposes for you and your family.
+Trusts play a vital role in estate plans, and the talented team at the Heritage Law Center in eastern Massachusetts is ready to create a wide array of trusts to serve important purposes for you and your family.
 A trust holds legal title to property for the benefit of another person (“beneficiary”).
 The person who creates the trust (“the grantor”) chooses a manager (sometimes themselves), known as the trustee, to manage the assets in order to protect them.
 Think of it like a box where you can hold your assets for your benefit during your lifetime and thereafter for the benefit of another person.

 The trustee has a fiduciary responsibility as they’re required to act legally and ethically in the best interest of the grantor and the beneficiaries.
 A trust can be used to distribute property before death, at death, or afterward.

 If you would like to learn more about trusts and whether they’re right for you, don’t hesitate to reach out.
-Contact The Heritage Law Center at (617) 765-9307 to talk to an experienced member of our team today.
+Contact the Heritage Law Center at (617) 765-9307 to talk to an experienced member of our team today.

 Reasons for Creating a Trust